 Stand for election to the Executive Committee;

-Receive regular communications about Association activities including Business Improvement District Partnership Programme activities;
+Receive regular communications about Association activities including Business Improvement District Programme activities;

 Receive notification of upcoming meetings and agenda items.

 Any person entitled to be a Full Member of the Association and who wishes to be a member shall provide and maintain current details of their name, occupation, business and contact information to the Secretary.